-For more specific information about the content and form of Application submission, reference the FY 2021 NOFA and the FY 2021 Application Instructions documents.
+For specific information about the content and form of Application submission, please reference the FY 2023 NOFA and the FY 2023 Application Instructions documents.

 Applicants must be registered in the System for Award Management (SAM), the award management system of the U.S. General Services Administration.
-Registration is a pre-requisite to applying for CMF.
+Registration is a pre-requisite to applying for the CMF program.
 For more information on SAM registration, see the Application Instructions document and visit SAM.gov.
-In order to submit an SF-424 in Grants.gov, an Applicant must have a current and valid DUNS number and EIN, as well as an active SAM registration.
+In order to submit an SF-424 in Grants.gov, an Applicant must have a current and valid Unique Entity Identifier (UEI) number and EIN, as well as an active SAM registration.

 In addition, if you have not already done so, the CDFI Fund strongly encourages Applicants to start the Grants.gov and AMIS registration processes as soon as possible.
 For specific guidance on registering in Grants.gov, please visit Grants.gov.
-For specific guidance on using AMIS, see the AMIS homepage: https://amis.cdfifund.gov/s/AMISHome.
-Please note the deadlines in the chart above related to Grants.gov and AMIS.
+For specific guidance on using AMIS, check out the AMIS homepage: https://amis.cdfifund.gov/s/AMISHome.
+Please note the deadlines in the chart above are related to Grants.gov and AMIS.